-Workforce Development Courses at GCU
+Workforce Development at GCU

-There is a significant shortage of skilled tradespeople in the U.S., creating a need for people to fill these roles in our communities.2 GCU offers trade programs that can help learners feel ready to fill these gaps and potentially pursue the next step in their career.
-Students will experience hands-on learning and support while being taught relevant skills, all while benefitting from an on-campus experience at GCU.
+There is a significant shortage of skilled tradespeople in the U.S., creating a need for people to fill these roles in our communities.2 GCU offers trade certificates that can help learners feel ready to fill these gaps and potentially pursue the next step in their career.
+Students will experience hands-on learning and support while being taught relevant skills, all while benefiting from an on-campus experience at GCU.

 CNC students at GCU may have the opportunity to work with our proud industry partners, including: